fadion/ValidatorAssistant/README.md

 // Validates the 'register' rules
 $userValidator = new UserValidator(Input::all(), 'register');

-// Omitting the "scope" will validate the 'default' rules
+// Omitting the scope will validate the 'default' rules
 $userValidator = new UserValidator(Input::all());
 ```